pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

  ![_config.yml]({{ site.baseurl }}/images/04_ds_pie_chart.png)

 Creating a pie chart and bar chart is based on similar principles.
 All you have to do would be to insert a chart and select a type.
 Plots might be created by some default dimension which is selected by default.
 We might have to change the chart to reflect the dimension of our choice.
-In this case, we can try plotting the original language in this books are written  using pie charts.
+In this case, we can try plotting the original language in which these books are written using pie charts.
 So, when we choose the chart, the dimension to be choosen would be Original Language.
 The bar charts are plotted to see the details of the authors in the collection.
 In that case, when the bar chart is created, the dimesion to be chosen will be authors.

-Videos to the creation of bar and pie charts are linked below:
+Videos demonstrating the creation of bar and pie charts are linked below:
 * [pie chart](https://youtu.be/_LYQrW4J0GQ)
 * [bar chart](https://youtu.be/EJZ_eeQwVHI)